 We believe it is essential that students are supported in making decisions about subject choices and career pathways through a process of consultation and education with both their parents and the College.
 It is important that the conversations and decision making process builds upon the powerful partnerships between school, parents and students.
-To that end, we invite both parents and students to peruse this booklet and seek guidance when necessary.
+To that end, we invite parents, guardians and students to peruse this booklet and seek guidance when necessary.

-The subjects chosen in Year 10 represent an important educational decision and one that should be considered carefully.
 I wish you well in the decision making that lies ahead.